startersclan/Compile-SourceScript/README.md

 ## Usage

-`Compile-SourceScript` may be used as either a script or a module.
+`Compile-SourceScript` may be used as a script or a module.

 ### Examples